neatlycommented/Recent-Posts-Thumbnail-Widget/readme.txt

 == Description ==

-This is a simple WordPress plugin that creates a recent posts widget that displays the post thumbnail and, optionally, the post title and date.
+This is a simple WordPress plugin that creates a recent posts widget that displays the post thumbnail and, optionally, the post title and date, and "read more" text.
 You can select the number of posts to display and choose to hide or show the title and date.

 Very little styling has been applied so that the theme designer, developer or use can easily customize the appearance.